 1. Mental Health, Homelessness & Addiction Recovery

 Our state has certainly made progress in the support of mental health in recent years, but we still have a long way to go.
 This is especially true with some of our most vulnerable populations -- those experiencing homelessness.
 Walking around downtown Grand Rapids, it is no secret that we have a homelessness problem.
 While we've seen some transitional housing projects receive needed funding, much of the funding still goes to traditional shelters.
 Meanwhile, neither of these solutions best serve those with severe mental health challenges, or those struggling with addiction.
+I'll support:

 Most importantly, all of my policies seek to reduce barriers, increase opportunity, reduce stress, and have an overall better quality of life.
 No amount of mental health care or support eliminates the reality that we are living in times of financial stress, anxiety, and combativeness.
-I know many of you just need some breathing room.
+I know many of us just need some breathing room.

 2. Improving the Professional Licensing Process

-As a board member on a professional licensing board for medical professionals (nurses), I know firsthand that regulations are needed as a form of oversight to protect the public health and welfare.
-I also know that the Michigan Public Health Code has some gaps, which often can't be remedied through the limited scope that licensing regulation created by the Executive Branch can offer.
+As a board member on a professional licensing board for healthcare professionals, I know firsthand that regulations are needed as a form of oversight to protect the public health and welfare.
+I also know that the Michigan Public Health Code has some gaps which often can't be remedied through the limited scope that licensing regulation created by the Executive Branch can offer.
 At the same time, the layers of board oversight, administrative law, and legislation can be complicated for non-lawyers to understand.
-While I'll never support relaxing vital laws and regulations to protect the public health and welfare just to make a process easier or cheaper, I will support consolidation, clarity, and removing unneeded red tape after careful review.
+While the Executive Branch controls regulations and licensing boards, the legislative branch creates and grants authority to these boards and outlines some basic requirements in the Michigan Public Health Code.
+My experience on a regulatory board gives me an insight to this process more than almost anyone in the current House or Senate.
+Here's what I'll support:

 As a board member, I also know that nurses struggle with high rates of substance abuse, often leading to suspensions of their licenses.
 Supporting community mental health care as discussed above is vital here but so is working to improve the support licensed medical professionals receive at work.
 Supporting adequate staffing through union-negotiated nurse/patient ratios (which requires more hospitals to unionize, as discussed in the Supporting Businesses & Workers section) and increasing the number of students in nursing education programs is vital to improving the wellbeing of nurses, which in turn helps to ensure better care for patients.